-Next we made fried shrimp called Gamba Gabardina.
+Next, we made fried shrimp called Gamba Gabardina.
 I think the ingredient that made this dish special was the saffron, which we added to the batter.
 The shrimp is deep-fried but I wonder if you could get a similar result with an air fryer.

 Our last pintxos dish was Pimientos Rellenos De Carrillera, which are special small Basque red peppers stuffed with beef that is slow cooked.
 We started cooking the meat early in the class so after a few hours it was very tender and easy to shred.

-The class was scheduled for four hours, but it ended up lasting almost six hours.
-Everyone was just having so much fun, including our instructors.
-It was so nice to not feel rushed.
 After the class, we visited their gourmet shop (also available online).
-They have a great selection of food and wine products that are priced very fairly.
-I bought a bottle of the Basque cider and some spices.
+They have a great selection of Basque food and wine products that are priced very fairly.
+I bought a bottle of Basque cider and some spices.